15 Elite Vegan Athletes Who Prove You Don’t Need Meat

 Image: Animal Liberation Victoria via Facebook

-Patrik Baboumian, a power lifting world-record holder and winner of Germany’s Strongest Man, is a full-on vegan powered machine of strength.
+Patrik Baboumian is a power lifting world-record holder and winner of Germany’s Strongest Man.
+He’s a full-on vegan powered machine of strength!
 Shortly after leaving meat and other animal products off the menu, Baboumian felt a tremendous improvement in his health and recovery times.
 Moreover, he continued to increase his strength and break power lifting records.

 Baboumian’s vegan journey, which is explained in the video below, is particularly important since it demonstrates how one can retain and gain strength without compromising at all on ethics.